- a new beginning: the start of lower Hell and entry into the domain of fraud

 All the rest of Europe that was not dominated by these two vernaculars was held by a third, although nowadays this itself seems to be divided in three: for some now say oc, some oïl, and some sì, when they answer in the affirmative; and these are the Hispanic, the French, and the ItaIians. (trans.
 Steven Botterill)

 The characterization of the Bolognese in Inferno 18 includes a reference to “il nostro avaro seno” (our avaricious hearts [Inf.
 18.63]).
-It is worth recalling the distinction, discussed in the Introduction to Inferno 6, between the vices that trigger sin and the sinful actions that follow.
-We recall that avarice is one of the seven capital vices: the impulses that cause us to sin.
+It is worth recalling the distinction, first discussed in the Commento on Inferno 6, between the vices that trigger sin and the specific sinful actions that follow, and for which we are damned if we do not repent.
+We recall that avarice is one of the seven capital vices, one of the impulses that cause us to sin.
 In this case, avarice is the vice and the prostituting of women for money is the sin.

 * * *

 In this canto of sexualized sin, the women whom Dante features run the gamut from passive victim to aggressor: Ghisolabella is portrayed as victim, Hypsipyle as both victim and aggressor, like Medea, while Thaïs is depicted solely as aggressor.

 The second group of sinners in the first bolgia is that of the seducers and features the great classical hero Jason, in his role as seducer and impregnator of Hypsipyle.
 Again the sexualized and gendered components of Dante’s account are noteworthy.
 Hypsipyle and the women of Lemnos are not simply victims, for the backstory of their murder of the men of Lemnos is acknowledged.
 In recounting the backstory, the language is highly gendered, pitting the “femmine” against the “maschi”: “l’ardite femmine spietate / tutti li maschi loro a morte dienno” (its women, bold and pitiless, / had given all their island males to death [Inf.
 18.89-90]).